Bringing lie flat car seats to Australia

 This project includes:

-A pilot of the supply model will be implemented by Medifab Australia at the Royal Children’s Hospital, Melbourne.
+A pilot of the supply model is currently being implemented by Medifab Australia at the Royal Children’s Hospital, Melbourne.

 This project is supported by the Victorian Transport Accident Commission (TAC)